richelm/groovy_stored_procedures/README.md

           throws Exception
 ```

-For case 3  we use method call with the following syntax:
+For case 3  we use method **callWithRows** with the following syntax:

 ```
 public List<GroovyRowResult> callWithRows(String sql,